First and foremost, we thank you for serving our country and look forward to helping you pursue a degree here at Pitt.

 - Veterans, like other applicants, can be seen on a walk-in basis by a financial aid counselor and can be helped by any counselor.
 You can find information on the financial aid application process online.

 - You may reach out to the financial aid contact for veterans with specific questions:

 Veterans’ Educational Benefits

 - The Office of Veterans Services is your resource for connecting with the educational financial benefits administered by the federal government for eligible veterans.

-- You may contact the Veterans Services Contact with specific questions:
+- You may reach out to the Veterans Services contact with specific questions:

 All University of Pittsburgh applicants who are applying to the Pittsburgh campus have the option to rank the regional Pitt campuses in order of preference on their application.
 This helps the Admissions Committee do its best to match you with a Pitt campus.
 If you do not rank campuses, the Committee will select a Pitt campus that they feel best matches your academic interests.

 You may only have one University of Pittsburgh application active at a time across our five campuses.
 For a prompt review, please apply directly to the Pitt campus that is your first choice.
 To transfer your application to another campus, please contact the campus that has your current application on file and ask them to cancel it for you.
 You will then be able to apply to a different campus of your choice.